 BA, Florida Atlantic University

 Rebecca graduated with honors from Florida Atlantic University in 1991, acquiring a B.A. in Mathematics along the way.
-Since then, she has spent the past 19 years passionately and persistently teaching secondary mathematics.
+Since then, she has been passionately and persistently teaching secondary mathematics for over 20 years.
 Throughout her years of teaching, she has had the opportunity to teach math at all levels from grades 6 through 12, and has tutored extensively in both regular courses and SAT Prep.
 Currently, Rebecca teaches secondary mathematics and serves as Mathematics Department Head at Calvary Christian Academy.

 Duration: Yearlong course offered in fall/spring (32 weeks)

 |AP* Calculus AB — Live Online Class Session Schedule, 2014–15

 ||Thursdays, 8:30–9:30 p.m.
 (Eastern Time)